If I could do it all again, what would I do differently?

 So, shout-out to Bod, our fellow intern, for discovering and finding a laundromat that is cheaper to run.
 It was down the main road heading towards the Tokyo Dome and tucked away in a side street about 7-minute walk from the housing.
 You still need your own detergent but it is cheaper in both ways: the washes are less expensive and the dryer only needs to be run once.
 Save your money for things that are worth it like trying out new food.

+Last but not least in Edlyn’s opinion on what to do when interning in Japan involves our beloved portable chargers!
 I went out for a day trip and forgot to charge my phone the previous evening.
 I thought my portable charger was full, but it wasn’t until I got to my destination for the day that I realized it was on its last bar.
 This posed a few issues like not being able to update social media on the amazing things I was doing but also more serious things like not being able to contact anyone should things go wrong.
 I was roughly able to navigate by going back the way I came and the signs had English so it was not an impossible feat.
 But it would have saved me so much stress if I had just had a fully charged portable charger.

 I hope that this list helps in any way, shape or form to reduce the stress you might be facing.
 If I have forgotten something, leave a comment below.
 We can help each other out!
 If you have a question, ask away.
 The CRCC Asia staff are there to answer any question you may have, too.
 Formalities aside, the goal is to spend a little more time exploring and having fun, and a little less time stressing and worrying.